2011 NBA playoffs: (3) Boston Celtics vs. (6) New York Knicks

 This was the 14th playoff meeting between these two teams, with the Celtics winning seven of the first 13 meetings.

-Due to the Celtics' struggles at the end of the regular season as well as the star power of the New York Knicks in Amar'e Stoudemire and Carmelo Anthony this was a favorite first round upset for many.
-In the first two games the Knicks were indeed able to show they could contend with the defending Eastern Conference champions.
-In Game 1, Ray Allen made a game winning three-pointer after being freed up by a controversial screen.
-The next two games the Celtics took fairly easily as injuries to both Chauncey Billups and Amar'e Stoudemire took their toll on the Knicks.
+Due to the Celtics' struggles at the end of the regular season and the star power of the Knicks' Amar'e Stoudemire and Carmelo Anthony, many observers predicted a first-round upset victory for New York.
+In the first two games, the Knicks were indeed able to show they could contend with the defending Eastern Conference champions.
+In Game 1, Ray Allen made a game-winning three-pointer after being freed up by a controversial screen.
+The Celtics captured Games 3 and 4 fairly easily as injuries to both Stoudemire and Chauncey Billups took their toll on the Knicks.
 This was the only sweep of the first round.